Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 In fact, you also need to know who in the team requires the least supervision and who needs the most.

-Good project managers understand how multitasking can be the big productivity killer.
+Good project managers understand how multitasking can be a big productivity killer.

-It is important to identify the right employee for the task on the basis of their specialization.
+It is important to identify the right employee for the task based on their specialization.

 Understanding Your Goal